simplelocalize/vscode-simplelocalize/README.md

 Functions:

-- **Delete keys** - select one or more translaion keys and click "cmd + backpace" to delete keys,
+- **Delete keys** - select one or more translation keys and click "cmd + backspace" to delete keys,
-- **Copy translation key** - select one or more translaion keys and click "cmd+c" to copy the key,
+- **Copy translation key** - select one or more translation keys and click "cmd+c" to copy the key,
 - **Translation key context menu** - right click on the translation key to see more options like "Change namespace", "Open in Web UI",

 #### Project details